Maoists were armed with LMG; looted weapons of security personnel | Law-Order

 Helicopters, which were requisitioned to evacuate the injured personnel, could make the first landing only after 5 PM after the gunfire had ended.

-The security personnel took guard against large trees and kept firing till they ran out of ammunition, he added.
+The security personnel took cover behind large trees and kept firing till they ran out of ammunition, he added.

-At one location, he added, seven bodies of the troops were recovered and the tree trunks bore bullet shots, indicating that a fierce gun battle took place in the area.
+At one location, he added, seven bodies of the troops were recovered and the tree trunks bore bullet marks, indicating that a fierce gun battle took place in the area.

 About two dozen sophisticated assault weapons of the slain personnel are also stated to have been looted by the Naxals even as security officials said the search of the area is still on and details are being collected from the ground.